An explicit example of Frobenius periodicity: Introduction

 Quasicoherent modules over a scheme of positive characteristic allowing a Frobenius periodicity appear under several names ($\shF$-finite modules, unit ${\mathcal O}_X[F]$-modules) and from several perspectives ($D$-modules, local cohomology, Cartier modules, constructible sheaves on the \'{e}tale site, Riemann-Hilbert correspondence) in the literature.
 Beside \cite{langestuhler} we mention work of Katz \cite[Proposition 4.1.1]{katzmodular}, Lyubeznik \cite{lyubeznikfmodules}, Emerton and Kisin \cite{emertonkisin}, Blickle \cite{blickleminimalgamma} and Blickle and B\"ockle \cite{blickleböcklecartier}.

 Despite the importance of vector bundles having a Frobenius periodicity, it is not easy to write down non-trivial explicit examples.
-For a line bundle the condition becomes ${F^t}^* \shL = \shL^q = \shL$ (with $q=p^t$), so $\shL$ must be a torsion element in ${\rm Pic} \ C$ of order $q-1$.
+For a line bundle the condition becomes ${F^t}^* \shL = \shL^q = \shL$ (with $q=p^t$), hence $\shL$ must be a torsion element in ${\rm Pic} \ C$ of order dividing $q-1$, and so any line bundle of order prime to $p$ gives an example.
 For higher rank, a necessary condition is that the bundle $\shS$ has degree $0$ and is semistable.
-By the periodicity it follows that the bundle is in fact strongly semistable, meaning that ${F^t}^*(\shE)$ is semistable for all $t \geq 0$.
+By the periodicity it follows that the bundle is in fact strongly semistable, meaning that ${F^t}^*(\shE)$ is semistable for all $t \geq 0$ (this notion goes back to Miyaoka, see \cite[Section 5]{miyaokachern}).
 On the other hand, if the curve $C$ and the bundle $\shE$ are defined over a finite field and $\shE$ is strongly semistable of degree $0$, then there is necessarily a $(s,t)$-Frobenius periodicity due to the fact that the number of isomorphism classes of semistable vector bundles of fixed rank and degree is finite (\cite[Satz 1.9]{langestuhler}).
 Nevertheless, it is still hard to detect the periodicity $s$ and $t$.
 If we have an extension $0\rightarrow \O_C \rightarrow \shS \rightarrow \O \rightarrow 0$ given by $c \in H^1(C,\O_C)$, then its Frobenius pull-back is given by the class $F^*(c)$, and one can get (semistable, but not stable) examples by looking at the Frobenius action on $H^1(C,\O_C)$.

 In this note we provide a down to earth example of a stable rank-$2$ vector bundle $\shE$ on a suitable Fermat curve admitting a $(0,1)$-Frobenius periodicity.
 Moreover, this periodicity only depends on a congruence condition of the characteristic of the base field, not on its algebraic structure.
 Our main tools will be results of P. Monsky on the Hilbert-Kunz multiplicity of Fermat hypersurface rings and the geometric approach to Hilbert-Kunz theory developed independently by the first author in \cite{brennerhilbertkunz} and V. Trivedi in \cite{trivedihilbertkunz}.